 Please take the time to read Dr. Sam Berman's report that was presented at the 1991 IESNA Annual Conference entitled: "Energy Efficiency Consequences of Scotopic Sensitivity."
 The report explains the energy saving aspects and cost efficiency of scotopically enhanced lighting.

-Copyright © 1999-2012 Inspired Concepts, Inc. All rights reserved
+Copyright © 1999-2018 Kevin A. Kirschner All rights reserved

 [Previous] [Home] [Next]